SES Jobs

 Examination Process

 Federal agencies review, rate, and rank applicants based on the executive qualifications and the professional/technical qualifications (if any) listed in the vacancy announcement.
-They also makes final selections from among the best-qualified applicants, and submit a case to OPM for Qualifications Review Board (QRB) consideration of the selectees.
+They also make final selections from among the best-qualified applicants and submit a case to OPM for Qualifications Review Board (QRB) consideration of the selectees.

 Recruitment Incentives